All player safety is of paramount importance. With that in mind:

 First base to second base to third base: The runner may overrun second or third base in a straight line and return to the overrun base.
 The runner does not have to touch second or third base when overrunning the base - especially to avoid contact.
-Put-outs at second and third base are determined by whether the fielder catches the ball before the runner reaches the base.
+Put-outs at second and third base (or home plate) are determined by whether the fielder is touching the base when he catches the ball before the runner reaches the base.
 Runners must run to the non-fielder side of the base to avoid interfering with the fielder.
 When overrunning second or third base, the runner must return to the overrun base before advancing to the next base.
-If the runner does not return, the runner is in play and may be called out.
 The runner cannot be called for interfering with a fielder’s throw as long as the runner is in the three foot wide base lane and does not raise hands to make contact with the ball.

 A marker placed perpendicular to the third base line and twenty feet from home plate is the commitment line.
 Once a runner crosses this line, he must continue to home plate.
 Violation of this rule is an out.

-Run downs are not allowed.
-A runner may make a usual turn past a base and may consider advancing to the next base.
-He can proceed any distance (10, 20, 30 feet, etc) toward the next base and still stop.
+Run downs aren't allowed.
+A runner may make a usual turn past 1st or 2nd base and may consider advancing to the next base.
+He can proceed any distance (10, 20, 30 feet, etc) toward that next base and still stop.
 If he stops and changes directions back to previous base he must return to that base - he cannot change direction a second time.

-Sliding and diving are not allowed.
+Sliding and diving aren't allowed.
 A runner who slides or dives will be called out - an exception is allowed if the slide or dive is made solely to avoid injury/contact.

 If a runner continues to play on after making a turn toward or taking a few steps toward the next base, he may be tagged out.
 When returning to a base, a runner may not overrun the base.

 A base runner cannot leave his base until the batter makes contact with the ball.
 Leaving a base early is an out.
-There is no rule violation if a runner leaves the base when the ball crosses home plate and is not hit.
+There is no rule violation if a runner leaves the base when the ball crosses home plate and isn't hit.